lordmulder/ClearClipboard/README.md

 Windows 10 contains some "problematic" features that can put a risk on sensitive information copied to the clipboard:

-* The first of those features is called "Clipboard History", which will silently keep a copy of *all* data that has been copied to clipboard at some time.
+* The first of those features is called "Clipboard History", which will silently keep a history (copy) of *all* data that has been copied to clipboard at some time.
 This history will persist even after the clipboard has been cleared!

-* The second feature is called "Automatic Syncing" (Cloud Clipboard), which will automatically upload *all* data that has been copied to clipboard to the Microsoft cloud servers – purportedly to synchronize your devices!
+* The second feature is called "Automatic Syncing" (Cloud Clipboard), which will automatically upload *all* data that is copied to clipboard to the Microsoft cloud servers – purportedly to synchronize the clipboard between your devices!

-We ***highly*** recommend to *disable* both of these features in order to allow ClearClipboard to function as expected!
+We ***highly*** recommend to *disable* both of these features in order to allow ClearClipboard to function as expected.
 You can easily do this in the "Windows Settings" on the "System/Clipboard" page.
-Please see [here](https://www.tenforums.com/tutorials/110048-enable-disable-clipboard-sync-across-devices-windows-10-a.html) for more information.
+See [here](https://www.tenforums.com/tutorials/109799-turn-off-clipboard-history-windows-10-a.html) and [here](https://www.tenforums.com/tutorials/110048-enable-disable-clipboard-sync-across-devices-windows-10-a.html) for more information!

 # Command-line Options